 Click the blue link to play audio:

-Link to hear a snippet of the medieval first arrangement of this song from 2010:
+Link to hear a snippet of a recording of this song from 1980:

 I’VE ALWAYS CARED